phamqv/WOA_5G_Communications/README.md

 Prerequisite: Matlab and CVX.
 Refer to http://cvxr.com/cvx/ for how to install and use CVX.

-The papper is available at https://ieeexplore.ieee.org/abstract/document/8993843/
+The paper is available at https://ieeexplore.ieee.org/abstract/document/8993843/

 How to cite:
 1. Q.-V Pham, S. Mirjalili, N. Kumar, M. Alazab and W. Hwang, "Whale Optimization Algorithm With Applications to Resource Allocation in Wireless Networks," in IEEE Transactions on Vehicular Technology, vol. 69, no. 4, pp. 4285-4297, Apr.
 2020.